CMU-CREATE-Lab/data-visualization-tools/apps/heatmap/README.md

 ## Required columns

-    datetime = Time of sample in seconds since epoch.
-Data must be ordered by this column! latitude = Latitude of sample
+    datetime = Time of sample in seconds since epoch. latitude = Latitude of sample
     longitude = Longitude of sample

 ## Optional columns

-    red, green, blue = Point color, all three must be present, or none of them.
+    series = Grouping of samples used for drawing lines.
+Each value in this column will create a new line.
+Data must be sorted by this column if it is present. red, green, blue = Point color, all three must be present, or none of them.
 Range: ]0,255[ alpha = Transparency.
 Only if red/green/blue are present.
 Range: ]0,255[ magnitude = Point size.
 Range: ]0,255[